 - Member visits, measured through CRM records.

 2. If counters;

 - Which counters are included – do you have counter data for every entrance that visitors walk through?

-- Do you accept the count as-is, or do you apply a scaling factor to mitigate for staff or degraded hardware?
+- Do you accept the count as is, or do you apply a scaling factor to either the total count or the individual counter mitigate for staff or degraded hardware?

 - Do you limit the count to standard opening hours, or accept all hours? ⠀

 - Which ticket products count?
 Do you only include general admission, or are there other tickets that you need to include?